 Under the NASDAQ rules, a company of which more than 50% of the voting power is held by another person or group of persons acting together is a "controlled company" and may elect not to comply with certain NASDAQ corporate governance requirements.
 We are eligible to take advantage of this "controlled company" exemption.
 A "controlled company" may elect not to comply with certain NASDAQ corporate governance requirements, including the requirements that: (1) a majority of the board of directors consist of independent directors, (2) compensation of officers be determined or recommended to the board of directors by a majority of its independent directors or by a compensation committee that is composed entirely of independent directors, (3) director nominees be selected or recommended by a majority of the independent directors or by a nominating committee composed solely of independent directors, and (4) an annual performance evaluation of the Compensation, Nominating and Corporate Governance Committee.
 We intend to continue to take advantage of each of these controlled company exemptions.
 As a result, the majority of our directors are not independent and our Compensation, Nominating and Corporate Governance Committee is not comprised entirely of independent directors.
 Accordingly, you do not have the same protections afforded to shareholders of companies that are subject to all of these corporate governance requirements.
-In the event that we cease to be a "controlled company" and our ordinary shares continue to be listed on the NASDAQ, we will be required to comply with these provisions within the applicable transition periods.
+In the event that we cease to be a "controlled company" (including if the underwriters exercise their option to purchase additional shares in this offering such that Francisco Partners ceases to beneficially own a majority of our outstanding ordinary shares), we will be required to comply with these provisions within the applicable transition periods.